Rachel Bloznalis

-Rachel Grace Bloznalis (born May 25, 1995) is an American soccer player who plays for Djurgårdens in the Swedish Damallsvenskan.
+Rachel Grace Bloznalis (born May 25, 1995) is an American soccer player who played for Djurgården in the Swedish Damallsvenskan.

 Early life

 New England Football Club

 Bloznalis played youth soccer for New England Football Club from U10 until U18.

 Boston University

 Bloznalis joined the Boston University Terriers as a freshman in 2013.
 In her freshman year, Bloznalis played in 18 games as part of a defense responsible for shutting out 16 opponents.
 As a sophomore she started in two games before suffering a season-ending injury.
 As a junior she started in 19 games and finished with two goals and four assists and was named to the 2015 All-Patriot League First Team.
 In her senior year as captain she started all 21 games, finished the season with 3 goals and was named Patriot League Defender of the Year and United Soccer Coaches All-Region First Team.
 In November of her senior season the NCAA granted her a fifth year of eligibility for the 2018 season as Bloznalis pursued her Master's degree in Public Health.
 In her graduate season as captain Bloznalis was once again named Patriot League Defender of the Year, All-Patriot League First Team as well as United Soccer Coaches All-East Region First Team.
 She was also named to the MAC Hermann Trophy Watch List.

 In 2018, Bloznalis was selected as the Boston University Woman of the Year, which honors the female student-athlete who best exemplifies a commitment to service, leadership, athletics and academics during her collegiate career.